 Harmonization of variant rules across same-script IDN tables

-TLD registries must ensure that all applicable same-script IDN tables with a variant policy have uniform variant rules that properly account for symmetry and transitivity properties of all variant sets.
+Registries must ensure that all applicable same-script IDN tables with a variant policy for a particular TLD have uniform variant rules that properly account for symmetry and transitivity properties of all variant sets.
 Exceptions to this guideline vis-à-vis symmetry and transitivity properties should be clearly documented in registries’ public policy.
 At the same time, TLD registries shall re-evaluate potential variant relationships that may require to create new variant sets due to the introduction of additional IDN tables by the registry.
 Registries may use relevant work for the Root Zone LGR and other sources to determine the variant sets.

 Cross-script homoglyph labels